Leonetienne/ger.pp/readme.md

 # ger.pp
 ger.pp is an esoteric C++ derivative allowing users to program in german.
-This is implemented via preprocessor definitions, type definitions, and wrappers, and should thus provide a more or less good compatibility to C++11 compilers.
+This is implemented via preprocessor definitions, type definitions, and wrappers, and should thus provide more or less good compatibility to C++11 compilers.
 No support for C++17/20.

 Includes a few STL translations.
 These are for now: